togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 It is also a good time to revisit the structures we've created - should we use cascading `setTimeout` versus `setInterval`?
 Is tracking state by manually queueing the `nextToggle` function something we want to do?
 Is it a terrible idea to use the `displays` object as the cannonical time for internal calculations?

 All good questions and all are implementation details that we can modify without affecting our tests at all.
-And that's the true determinator of how good we did is it not?
+And that's the true determinator of our success here, is it not?

 One of the biggest pain points about TDD I tend to see is when test *maintanance* is taking significant chunks of time.
 By focusing on the user's workflows and by taking a hard line to refactoring the testing code itself, we can make it so not only are tests a tool for understanding ambiguous requirements, but that they support our goals, without needing significant refactoring time *even when the underlying implementation changes significantly*.
 After all, even if our method of tracking time changes, the user's needs - and therefore our scenarios - should not.

 # Conclusion

-So despite the preachy tone in the above, I'm not really trying to preach here (too hard).
-This sort of setup, where you use tests with a BDD style specifically to attack ambiguous requirements is what has worked well for me.
-I have also had no shortage of situations where I've gotten neck deep in a problem I thought I could just "knock out" and was wishing I *had* taken the time to write tests to begin with.
-Not because tests are any sort of pancea, but because ultimately it would have saved me time.
+Ok, despite the tone in the above, I'm not really trying to preach the TDD gospel (too hard).
+This sort of setup, where you use tests in a BDD-style to attack ambiguous requirements is what has worked well for me.
+I have also had no shortage of situations where I've gotten neck deep in a problem thinking I could just "knock it out" and before long was wishing I *had* taken the time to write tests from the beginning.
+This is not because tests are any sort of pancea, but because it would ultimately have saved me time.

-And this is a worthwhile thing to highlight.
+This is worthwhile to highlight.
 Test driven development - when done right - will save you time.
-It will do this not by helping you squash known bugs (after all, test-after will do that too), but by helping you understand requirements to such a degree that you should be avoiding many unforseen bugs to begin with.
+It will not do this by helping you squash known bugs (after all, test-after will do that just as well), but by helping you understand requirements to such a degree that you should be avoiding many unforseen bugs to begin with.

+Additionally TDD should save you time *down the line* as well.
+With a properly selected "unit", future refactoring should require minimal changes to test.
+Conversely, the need to modify tests for anything less than core business requirement changes in in itself a code smell implying suboptimal design.

-This all does take some practice, and you should do that - real dedicated practice is important.
-Implement the scenarios here as a kata for example, but then get to it, get testing, and get to actually understanding the thing that you are trying to build!
+Finally, I should emphasize that none of this is easy.
+You're not going to read one article and saunter into work the next day a testing hero.
+This all does take practice, and you should do that - real, dedicated practice.
+Implement the scenarios here as a kata to start with, but then find more problems!
+Practice.
+Practice, practice, practice.
+Get testing, and get to actually understanding the things that you are trying to build!